Canon 200D vs Panasonic GM1

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (18 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 200D is the clear winner of the match-up (18 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 200D vs Panasonic GM1